Kick your feet up, get cozy, and sip one of these gorgeous fall gin cocktails.

 In addition, you’ll need regular simple syrup and fresh berries muddled in the glass.

-Blood oranges are my favorite fall citrus because of that deep, dark orange hue.
+Blood orange is my favorite fall citrus because of its deep, dark orange hue.

-St. Germain is floral and sweet, contrasting the often sharp flavors of gin.
+St. Germain is floral and has a nice sweetness, contrasting the often sharp flavors of gin.
 In contrast, the blood orange is punchy and fresh.

-Add a splash of ginger ale for fizz, and sip away!
+Serve it in a highball glass with a splash of ginger ale (or ginger beer) for fizz, and sip away with good friends!

-If you enjoy fruity drinks, you’ll adore this spiced pear and gin cocktail!
+If you enjoy fruity drinks, you’ll adore this spiced pear and gin fall cocktail!

 Pears are fruity, sweet, and buttery, and the mild flavor pairs beautifully with spices.